Union: A Unified HW-SW Co-Design Ecosystem in MLIR for Evaluating Tensor Operations on Spatial Accelerators: Background

 \subsection{Spatial Accelerators}

-Various spatial accelerators have been proposed recently from both industry and academia to increase the compute throughput while achieving high energy-efficiency for DNN operations.
-A simple spatial accelerator architecture composed of eight PEs with a shared L2 buffer, private L1 buffers and multiply-accumulate (MAC) units is shown in ~\autoref{fig:spatial_acc}.
+To increase the compute throughput while achieving high energy-efficiency for DNN operations, various spatial accelerators have been proposed recently from both industry and academia.
+A simple spatial accelerator architecture composed of eight PEs with shared L2 buffer are shown in ~\autoref{fig:spatial_acc}.